James Kochalka: American Elf

 For more than 14 years, from October 26, 1998 – December 31, 2012, Kochalka kept a daily diary comic strip.
 These strips have been published by Top Shelf Productions, first as The Sketchbook Diaries and then in collected form as American Elf.
-Kochalka told The Onion that he wrote the first diary entry while traveling by plane to the San Diego Comic-Con.
+Kochalka told The Onion that he wrote the first diary entry while traveling by plane to San Diego Comic-Con.
 Kochalka's friend and fellow cartoonist Brian Ralph was working on his comics on the flight, and Kochalka was inspired to begin cartooning on the plane as well.
 Kochalka created diary strips during the week of the convention, and committed to doing a diary strip every day.
 The strip finally ended on December 31, 2012, with one final epilogue-style strip titled "Am I alive?" published on March 23, 2013.
 Additionally, Kochalka published a tribute entry to his cat, Spandy, after her death in February 2014.

 The book American Elf is a collection of Kochalka's daily diary strips, released in a large edition by Top Shelf Productions in Summer 2004, compiling five years of the daily diary strips and other supplemental material.
 A second volume was released in early 2007, collecting years six and seven of the daily strips in full color.
 A third volume followed in November 2008, collecting the years 2006 and 2007 in color.

 Beginning in December 2007, Kochalka made all of his daily diary strip archives free for all readers; previously the archives had only been accessible to paying subscribers, with only the newest strip available for free.
 Under the relaunched "American Elf Supersite," all the archived strips dating back to 2002 were free for all readers, while paying subscribers receive access to other comics and MP3s.
 Kochalka reported on his blog that the site had received around 200,000 hits as a result of the change.
 Subsequently he opened the archives all the way back to the strip's beginning in 1998.
 As of 2017, those archives are no longer available, as the bulk of Kochalka's sketchbook diaries are sold in digital editions by Kochalka's publisher Top Shelf Productions.